General

 As a French white person, why did you pick this name?

-The reason I chose the name Bangla Begum is because I started my jewelry career in India, where I worked and lived for almost 10 years.
-Although I lived in Rajasthan, I learned jewelry with Bengalikarigars, and I wanted to honour that.
+The reason I chose the name Bangla Begum is because I started my jewelry career in India, where I worked and lived for almost ten years.
+Although I lived in Rajasthan, I learned jewelry with Bengali karigars, and I wanted to honour that.

-Although my products and my art direction have nothing much Indian or Bengali, I did want one aspect of my brand to reflect the beginning of my career and the people with whom I first learned about jewelry, hence this name.
+Although my products and my art direction don't have any Indian or Bengali influence, I did want one aspect of my brand to reflect the beginning of my career and the people with whom I first learned jewelry.
+Hence this name.

-It was also important for me to choose a name with a Muslim heritage as one of the reasons I ended up leaving India was my sadness and horror at the way the Muslim community, more and more, is being targeted by Hindu nationalists there, and the way Muslim culture is being erased from the official narration of India.
+It was also important for me to choose a name with a Muslim heritage as one of the reasons I moved out of India, after almost ten years, was my sadness and horror at the way the Muslim community is being increasingly targeted by Hindu nationalists and the way Muslim culture is being erased from the official narration of India.

 It may sound very little, but to have Bangla Begum as a brand name, to me, is a small way to make this heritage visible in the global landscape.
-And let me tell you, it's bad in France too.
-In fact, a few people tried to dissuade me from choosing a Muslim name for my brand, but I was determined!
+A few people tried to dissuade me from choosing a Muslim name for my brand - they said it would make my jewelry less attractive to some customers, less French too I heard - but I was determined.

-Which brings me to another point, or maybe just an answer to remarks I sometimes get about my "profiting" from Bengali culture: I don’t think my brand name is actually helping my business!
-If I had wanted an efficient brand name I would have chosen a single, short and simple word with maybe one French detail about it like an acute accent.
+Which brings me to another point, or maybe just an answer to remarks I sometimes get about my "profiting" from Bengali culture: I don’t think my brand name is helping my business.
+Quite the opposite in fact.
+If I had wanted an efficient brand name I would have chosen a single, short and simple word with a French detail, an acute accent maybe.

 I do think that the name Bangla Begum is making my brand more obscure to my main audience.
 But I don’t mind.

-Also, I feel like - but I understand if some people feel otherwise - making products and images taken from Indian and/or Bengali culture, *that* would be, to me, appropriation.
-I instead chose the name Bangla Begum as a reminder, a little sparkling sign of remembrance, not a pool of designs and imagery I use in my work.
+Also, I think that - but I understand that some people feel otherwise - making products and images taken from Indian and/or Bengali culture, that would be, to me, appropriation.
+I instead chose the name Bangla Begum as a reminder, a little sparkling sign of remembrance, not a body of designs and imagery I use in my work.

-To sum it up, my brand name is a little bit dissociated from my products and is meant to honour the country where my jewelry career started.
+To sum it up, my brand name is a little bit dissociated from my products and is meant to honour the place where my jewelry career started and the people I learned from.
 I don’t think it is helping my brand at all so I don’t think there is any advantage for me there.
 It’s just my story, and however weird, it still is my story.

 Who is behind Bangla Begum?

 My name is Fanny Boucher and I founded Bangla Begum in 2019.
-I have been designing jewelry for 15 years, first in India where I used to live, then in Paris where I co-founded a fine jewelry startup.
-A couple of years ago I left my startup and started working full time on Bangla Begum.
+I have been designing jewelry for 20 years, first in India where I used to work, then in Paris where I co-founded a fine jewelry startup.
+Ten years ago I left my startup then worked as a consultant for a little while.
+In 2018, I decided to dedicate myself full time to my passion project, and Bangla Begum was born.

 What makes your jewelry different?

-I describe my work as poetico-political jewelry.
+I often describe my work as poetico-political jewelry.
 If you need a more palatable word, I am also fine with literary jewelry!
 A friend of mine says that I make “jewelry with chutzpah" which I like too.
+And so many customers have told us that our jewelry gets remarked by strangers, friends, even men, that we started saying we make "remarkable" jewelry.

 What is sure is that for me, jewelry is not an accessory.
 It’s a medium, a shield, a talisman, sometimes a weapon and at the very least, a story.